icon-project/goloop/doc/icon_chainscore_api.md

 ### sendBTPMessage

-Send a BTP message over the BTP Network.
+Sends a BTP message over the BTP Network.
 Only the owner of a BTP Network can send a BTP message.

 ```python
 def sendBTPMessage(networkId: int, message: bytes) -> None: